Banking terms explained

 If you've ever been responsible for paying for your own phone contract, you'll have probably paid via Direct Debit.
 In fact, most regular bills can be paid in this way.

-Setting up a Direct Debit means that you've told your bank to pay money to a certain organisation on a regular basis (often a specific day each month).
+Setting up a Direct Debit means that you've told your bank to pay money to a certain organisation on a regular basis (often on a specific day each month).
 The amount may be the same each time, but it can change when appropriate (we've all had to pay the price for exceeding our data allowance).

 Direct Debits are controlled by the organisation that you're paying the money to.
 They set it up, and they control how much and how often you pay them.
 This is just one of the many reasons to regularly check your bank statement, just to make sure you've not been over-charged.